RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 <!-- (Sylvia Whittle) -->

-**Thursday 6th February (afternoon only), In person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/460c53c5-40e4-4c97-ab4f-144213544026).**
+**Thursday 6th February 2025 (afternoon only), in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/460c53c5-40e4-4c97-ab4f-144213544026).**

 This course aims to equip researchers with the skills to write effective tests and ensure the quality and reliability of their research software.
 No prior testing experience is required!
 We'll guide you through the fundamentals of software testing using Python's Pytest framework, a powerful and beginner-friendly tool.
 You'll also learn how to integrate automated testing into your development workflow using continuous integration (CI).
-CI streamlines your process by automatically running tests with every code change, catching bugs early and saving you time. **Date to be decided, it will be during second semester**
+CI streamlines your process by automatically running tests with every code change, catching bugs early and saving you time.

 #### Documentation

 <!--(Joe Heffer)-->

-**Thursday 6th March (Morning only), In person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/7c81f9fd-656f-4ae9-ba48-bc83afe81cc2).**
+**Thursday 6th March 2025 (morning only), in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/7c81f9fd-656f-4ae9-ba48-bc83afe81cc2).**

 Well-documented software promotes reproducibility, maintainability, and increased research impact through wider adoption and citation.
 This course teaches researchers how to document their software effectively, making it accessible and understandable to others.
-It covers topics such as writing readable code and usage instructions. **Date to be decided, it will be during second semester**
+It covers topics such as writing readable code and usage instructions.

 #### Reproducible computational environments
 <!-- (Daniel Brady) -->

-**Monday 24th March (Morning only), In person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/e30c407d-c97d-44a0-b3fd-4e87f95c4789).**
+**Monday 24th March 2025 (morning only), in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/e30c407d-c97d-44a0-b3fd-4e87f95c4789).**

 Ensuring that others are able to take your code, run it, and are able to produce the same (or equivalent) results is one of the key tenets of FAIR and reproducible research software.
-This course will provide you with an overview of different ways to make your code reproducible and then focus on virtual environments as a specific tool for computational reproducibility. **Date to be decided, it will be during second semester**
+This course will provide you with an overview of different ways to make your code reproducible and then focus on virtual environments as a specific tool for computational reproducibility.

 #### Packaging
 <!--(Farhad Allian & Christopher Wild)-->

-**Friday 11th April (Afternoon only), In person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/0cbafddd-4c31-4e8a-bce6-a12e895a4acf).**
+**Friday 11th April 2025 (afternoon only), in person, [Registration link](https://mydevelopment.csod.com/ui/lms-learning-details/app/event/0cbafddd-4c31-4e8a-bce6-a12e895a4acf).**

 Packaging your software is one of the important steps in a software project to make it both findable and accessible.
-This course will provide you with an understanding of why and when packaging is useful, what different standards exist to package Python projects and take you through each step of the packaging process. **Date to be decided, it will be during second semester**
+This course will provide you with an understanding of why and when packaging is useful, what different standards exist to package Python projects and take you through each step of the packaging process.

 #### Publishing a software paper in JOSS